Cincinnati Zoo and Botanical Garden: Africa

 The 27,000 sqft $1.6 million Dobsa Giraffe Ridge opened on June 6, 2008, and allows guests to feed Masai giraffes from a tall elevated platform.
 Guests can also view the giraffes in their indoor 25,000 sqft stalls especially during winter.

 In the 2010s the zoo built an 8 acre Africa exhibit, the largest animal exhibit in its history.
 Phases I and II, completed in 2010, added an exhibit for cranes and expanded the Cheetah Encounter yard so that the cheetahs had a 40% larger running space.
 Phase III opened on June 29, 2013, and included a wider vista that offers visitors an opportunity to see African lions, servals, a bat-eared fox, African wild dogs, and a new cheetah exhibit.
 A new Base Camp Café, said to be the greenest restaurant in the US, was also added in the 2013 season.

 Phase IV, the largest phase of the Africa expansion, opened on June 28, 2014.
-It introduced a wide savanna with common ostriches, crested guineafowl, pink-backed pelicans, Rüppell's vultures, lappet-faced vultures, and grey crowned cranes.
+It introduced a wide savanna with lesser kudus, a saddle-billed stork, common ostriches, crested guineafowl, pink-backed pelicans, Rüppell's vultures, lappet-faced vultures, and grey crowned cranes.

 Phase V, the final phase of the expansion, opened on July 23, 2016, adding an area for Nile hippos, Hippo Cove, which provides both above and below-water viewing.
 A 34-year-old male named Henry from the Dickerson Park Zoo and a 17-year-old female named Bibi from the St. Louis Zoo joined the zoo.
 On the morning of January 24, 2017, Bibi gave birth to a six-weeks premature calf.

 The baby female hippo, named Fiona by zoo staff, is the first hippo to be born at the zoo in 75 years.
 Fiona was also the first Nile hippo to ever be captured on an ultrasound image.
 After intensive care from zoo keepers, veterinarians, and NICU specialists at Cincinnati Children's Hospital, Fiona survived.
 The story of her trials and success made her an internet celebrity and city hero, and has dramatically increased zoo attendance.
 Henry's health declined later in 2017 and he was euthanized on October 31.
-On September 6th, 2021, a 19-year-old male named Tucker from the San Francisco Zoo joined the zoo.
+On September 6, 2021, a 19-year-old male named Tucker from the San Francisco Zoo joined the zoo.
 On August 24, 2022, Bibi gave birth to another calf which weighed roughly 60 pounds.
-This calf's was named Fritz, which was decided through a public vote.
+This calf was named Fritz, which was decided through a public vote.